 Dr Martínez-Alfaro’s research focuses on contemporary narrative in English and, more specifically, on transmodernity, ethics, trauma, and memory, with a special interest in the field of Holocaust literature.
 She co-edited the books Beyond Borders: Redefining Generic and Ontological Boundaries (C. Winter, 2002) and Memory Frictions in Contemporary Literature (Palgrave Macmillan, 2017).
 She has published on authors like Martin Amis, John Fowles, Peter Ackroyd, A. S. Byatt, Charles Palliser, Art Spiegelman, Jane Yolen, Cynthia Ozick, Lisa Goldstein, Louise Murphy and Rachel Seiffert, among others, in volumes of collected essays and in journals such as the European Journal of English Studies (EJES); Twentieth-Century Literature; JNT.
 Journal of Narrative Theory; Journal of the Short Story in English (JSSE); Symbolism; Critical Engagements; Atlantis; The European Legacy.
-Toward New Paradigms; etc. The results of her research are also regularly shared with the scientific community in conferences such as those organised by the Spanish Association for Anglo-American Studies (AEDEAN), the University of Lincoln (on 21st-century writing in English), the Transatlantic Studies Association (TSA) and the Desmond Tutu Centre for War and Peace Studies at Liverpool.
+Toward New Paradigms; etc. The results of her research are also regularly shared with the scientific community in conferences such as those organised by the Spanish Association for Anglo-American Studies (AEDEAN), the British Association for Contemporary Literary Studies (BACLS), the Transatlantic Studies Association (TSA) and the Desmond Tutu Centre for War and Peace Studies at Liverpool.